BREATHING EXERCISES

 "If breathing is not normalized, no other movement pattern can be".
 Karel Lewit, M.D.

-There are many different philosophies and techniques when it comes to breathing exercises.
-We recommend the following technique because it has been researched several times with well designed studies, and each time it was found to be as effective as muscle relaxers.
+There are many different philosophies and techniques when it comes to breathing exercises, and as always what is best for you, well, "it depends".
+We'll share a few techniques and principles here.
+This first one has been researched several times with well designed studies, and each time it was found to be as effective as muscle relaxers.

 Inhale through your nose for six seconds.